UoY-RoboStar/SLEEC-TK/README.md

 4. Click the green plus button (+) on the top-right corner.
 A dialog titled `Add User Products` will appear.
 Find the file `RoboTool_and_SLEEC.setup`, and then press `OK`.
-3. Select a suitable Java VM.
-If there is no version suitable, then select a compatible Java Runtime Environment (JRE) for installation.
+3. Select a Java VM (version 11 or higher).
+Note that here the Eclipse installer will by default list JVMs that are installed locally, which may include other versions.
+If there is no version suitable listed, then select a compatible Java Runtime Environment (JRE) for installation.
 It is also recommended that `Bundle Pool` is left disabled.
 5. Click `Next` twice and for the field `SLEEC Tool repository location` browse